Seventy years on from Horsefair

 (3) Arthur Arrowsmith’s drawing of the new Civic Hall. circa 1950.

-(4) 1950 and the rest of the Georgian, and Tudor Buildings have been removed to see a splendid refurbished Lich Gate with its new insignia.
+(4) 1950 and the rest of the Georgian, and Tudor Buildings have been removed to see a splendid refurbished Lich Gate with its new insignia.“The Education Offices”.

-But all was not as it seemed there was a strange sense of unease among the the traders.
-The covered Market on the right was over 100 years old and in urgent need of repairs and the market patch itself some 70 odd years old.
+The covered Market on the right was over 100 years old and in urgent need of repair and the market patch itself some 70 odd years old, didn’t meet up with the strict public health requirements of the day.